-All motors come with the Digital Maximizer, or a variable-speed motor controller, which delivers power smoothly forward and in reverse.
+All DC motors come with the Digital Maximizer, or a variable-speed motor controller, which lets you control power smoothly in forward and in reverse.
 No energy is wasted, and you get more run time off your battery.

 Autopilot allows your trolling motor to steer on its own in the set direction.

 Minn Kota’s autopilot makes automatic corrections for wind, waves and current.

 It uses a compass to keep a steady heading and can be used in many ways, for example, trolling along a shoreline, a ledge, or shelf.

 i-Pilot is GPS trolling motor system that you control with a wireless remote.

 You can steer, control speed, spot-lock onto fishing spots and more, just by pressing a button on the remote.

 i-Pilot comes as standard on both the Terrova, but you can upgrade to i-Pilot Link.

 i-Pilot Link can do everything i-Pilot does but offers extra features including integration with a Humminbird fish finder.